To drive any off-road vehicle in Québec, users must comply to specific requirements depending on age or vehicle.

 In addition to procuring the necessary registrations, the driver must hold a minimum of $1,000,000 of third-party liability insurance covering any property and/or bodily damage causes by the use of an off-road vehicle.

-Lastly, a trail permit must be purchased from a club, a dealership, authorized retailers or online.
-The permit allows the buyer to circulate in provincial trails throughout Québec and New-Brunswick, in accordance with inter-provincial reciprocal agreements.
+Lastly, a trail permit must be purchased (sold online here).
+The permit allows the buyer to ride in provincial trails throughout Québec.

 Before Your Ride :